Are “Panchadhatu” (5 metals alloy) and “Saptadhatu” (7 metals alloy) grounded in reality or merely myths?

 So what are Singing bowls really made of?

-Contrary to popular belief, most new bowls available in the market are commonly composed of brass alloy, which is a blend of copper and zinc.
+Contrary to popular belief, most of the high-quality handmade bowls available in the market are traditionally crafted from a bronze alloy, which is a harmonious blend of copper and tin.

-The older handcrafted singing bowls are fashioned from bell-metal, an alloy dominated by copper and tin, with copper present in a significantly higher proportion than tin.
-In addition to copper and tin, some of the ancient handmade bowls may also incorporate a minimal amount of iron content.ย
+In addition to copper and tin, some of the ancient handmade bowls may also incorporate a minimal amount of iron content.

 In recent times, some machine-made bowls have even adopted aluminium as their primary material.